MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 The PSF contains runtime fixes that you can use right now, such as the file redirection shim.

-### File Redirection Shim
+### File Redirection Fixup

-You can use the [File Redirection Shim](https://github.com/Microsoft/MSIX-PackageSupportFramework/tree/develop/FileRedirectionShim) to redirect attempts to write or read data in a directory that isn't accessible from an application that runs in an MSIX container.
+You can use the [File Redirection Fixup](https://github.com/Microsoft/MSIX-PackageSupportFramework/tree/develop/FileRedirectionShim) to redirect attempts to write or read data in a directory that isn't accessible from an application that runs in an MSIX container.

-For example, if your application writes to a log file that is in the same directory as your applications executable, then you can use the [File Redirection Shim](https://github.com/Microsoft/MSIX-PackageSupportFramework/tree/develop/FileRedirectionShim) to create that log file in another location, such as the local app data store.
+For example, if your application writes to a log file that is in the same directory as your applications executable, then you can use the [File Redirection Fixup](https://github.com/Microsoft/MSIX-PackageSupportFramework/tree/develop/FileRedirectionShim) to create that log file in another location, such as the local app data store.

 ### Runtime fixes from the community